Retrospective-prospective symmetry in the likelihood and Bayesian analysis of case-control studies

-A model is called \emph{strong meta Markov} if
+A model is called {strong meta Markov} if

-We define a \emph{law} $\law$ to be a probability distribution over a model.
-We say that a law is \emph{strong hyper Markov} if we replace the variation independence of \eqref{eq:smm} with probabilistic independence (denoted by $\indep$) under $\law$:
+In a Bayesian setting, we use the term \emph{law} to denote a probability distribution, over the model $\Theta$, for the parameter variable $\rtheta$ .
+We say that a law $\law$ is \emph{strong hyper Markov} if we replace the variation independence of \eqref{eq:smm} with probabilistic independence, denoted by $\indep$, under $\law$:

-As variation independence is a necessary condition for probabilistic independence, a necessary (but not sufficient) condition for a law to be strong hyper Markov is that its support be a strong meta Markov model.
+A necessary, but not sufficient, condition for a law to be strong hyper Markov is that its support be a strong meta Markov model.